 Centerville Amphitheater at Stubbs Park

-The city of Centerville and the Centerville Arts Commission free 2024 Summer Concert Series and Party at the Park will temporarily move to the campus of St. Leonard (8100 Clyo Road) while improvements are made to Stubbs Park (pictured above).
+The city of Centerville and the Centerville Arts Commission free 2025 Summer Concert Series and Party at the Park will make a grand comeback to Stubbs Park after improvements were made last year. (pictured above).

-Swifties get ready!
-The concert season kicks off Sunday, June 9 with Twist on Taylor, a tribute to Taylor Swift.
-Then, head over to hear Queen hits by Simply Queen fronted by Freddie Mercury impersonator Rick Rock on Friday, June 14.
+Residents and visitors can enjoy a diverse lineup of outdoor concerts starting in June and running through July and part of August.
+The concert season kicks off Sunday, June 1.
 All concerts are free and will begin at 7 p.m.
 Food trucks and beer sales will be available.
 Each concert features professional lighting and audio, staging and a dance floor.
+Performers to be announced in the near future.
 More information and the full concert schedule can be found on the City of Centerville website.

 What’s your favorite place to see a summer concert?